stevavoliajvar/stop_cloudflare/what-to-do.md

 Cloudflare have their own "privacy policy", and there's no way to hear customer's privacy policy needs.
 Cloudflare [loves doxxing people](https://www.reddit.com/r/GamerGhazi/comments/2s64fe/be_wary_reporting_to_cloudflare/).

-Here's a good example for website's privacy policy;
+Here's a good example for website's privacy policy.
+AFAIK, zero website do this.
+Will you trust them?

 ```
 By clicking “Sign up for XYZ”, you agree to our terms of service and privacy statement.